CadQuery/CQ-editor/README.md

 Alternatively one can use conda:
 ```
-conda install -c cadquery -c conda-forge cq-editor
+conda install -c cadquery -c conda-forge cq-editor=master
 ```
 and then simply type `cq-editor` to run it.
+This installs the latest version built directly from the HEAD of this repository.

 Alternatively clone this git repository and set up the following conda environment:
 ```